 Turfway Park is a horse racing track located in Florence, in northern Kentucky, near Cincinnati.
 The track was opened in 1959 as "Latonia Race Course," not far from the original Latonia Race Track in Covington, Kentucky which hosted thoroughbred racing from 1883 to 1939.
 The track's name was changed to Turfway Park in 1987 under owner Jerry Carroll.
 In 2005, Turfway Park became the first American track to install the new Polytrack synthetic racing surface.
-The racing facility is jointly owned by the Kenneland Association, which operates the historic Kenneland track in Lexington, and by Rock Gaming.
+In late 2019 Churchill Downs Inc agreed to purchase Turfway Park and install over $100 million of improvements.

 Chaplain Pável Urruchi